EriksenJ/ra_guide/README.md

 ## General

 - Name scripts by what they do.
-	- _Example_: Assume we have written some code that cleans the raw `BEF` register data for use in subsequent analyses.
+	- _Example_: We have written code that cleans the raw `BEF` register data for use in subsequent analyses.
 The file (sh)could be named `clean_bef.R`.
 - Script outputs must contain the name of the producing script and be informative about the content.
-	- _Example_: Assume the file `descriptives_main_sample.R` outputs two summary tables in LaTeX format.
+	- _Example_: Assume the file `describe_main_sample.R` outputs two summary tables in LaTeX format.
 One is a balance table with means and differences in means between treatment and control groups, and one contains general summary statistics for the full sample.
-These (sh)could be named `descriptives_main_sample_balance.tex` and `descriptives_main_sample_summary.tex`.
+These (sh)could be named `describe_main_sample_balance.tex` and `describe_main_sample_summary.tex`.
 - No line of code should be more than 100 characters long.
 All languages we work in allow you to break a logical line across multiple lines on the page (e.g., using `///` in Stata or `...` in Matlab).
 You may want your editor to show a “margin” of 100 characters.
 - Functions should not typically be longer than 200 lines.